jburkmier/SaltAndPepper/README.md

 - Using GIT locally to push to GITHUB

 ## Ideas for Expansion:
-- Sort answers by ingredient amounts
-- Suggest meals based on what is currently on stock in pantry
+- Suggest meals based on what is currently on stock
 - Meal plan for each day of week for breakfast, lunch, dinner
 - Build grocery list from meal plan
-- Edit meals into database
 - Log in feature for different accounts
 - Build Unit Tests
 - Javadoc documentation